 h – pronounced like hollow (this letter is not allowed as the final consonant of a word on its own)

-To show the difference between digraphs where ‘h’ is a part and words where ‘h’ is pronounced separately when ‘h’ appears after another consonant, a hyphen is used in the latter case.
-Therefore, one always writes ‘uruk-hai’ and not *urukhai, always ‘olog-hai’ and not *ologhai, but snagahai (‘h’ stands between two vowels).
+To show the difference between digraphs where ‘h’ is a part and words where ‘h’ is pronounced separately when ‘h’ appears after another consonant, a apostrophe is used in the latter case.

 2.1 Consonant clusters

 The black Speech is limited to the following consonant clusters:

 Initial consonant clusters: pl-, pr-; bl-, br-; fl-, fr-; vl, vr-; thl-, thr-; tr-; dr-; sp-, sm-, sn-, sl-, sk-; zb-, zd-, zm-, zn-, zl-, zg-; kl-, kr-; gl-, gr-.